Master of Arts in English Funding Opportunities

 Graduate and Teaching Assistantships

 If you are a graduate student or are considering a graduate degree in English, the Department of English encourages you to apply for a Graduate Assistantship or Teaching Assistantship.
 Graduate Assistants (GAs) do not need prior coursework in English.
 The duties of GAs vary but usually involve one-on-one tutoring in the Writing Center.
-GAs receive a tuition waiver and a salary.
+GAs receive tuition remission and a salary.
 Teaching Assistants (TAs) must have 18 hours of graduate coursework in English, since they teach college-level writing courses.
-TAs receive a tuition waiver, a salary, office space, and individual guidance on teaching composition.
+TAs receive tuition remission, a salary, office space, and individual guidance on teaching composition.
 Normally, an assistantship can be renewed for a maximum of two years depending on department needs in terms of GAs and TAs.

 To apply for a Graduate Assistantship or Teaching Assistantship, you should: